When Grandparents Should Review Their Life Insurance Policy

 For grandparents, there are often a lot of people to spread what should be the wealth around

-In the end, by the time you’ve calculated the amounts that are to go to your son, daughter, grandkids, husband/wife and to pay towards funeral expenses, not to forget the potential inheritance tax bill, it makes complete sense that the policy is reviewed periodically.
+In the end, by the time you’ve calculated the amounts to go to your son, daughter, grandkids, husband/wife, funeral expenses, and potential inheritance tax bill, it makes complete sense that the policy is reviewed periodically.

-In particular, when there are changes to your family’s circumstances and especially for those who will be directly affected by higher living expenses who are named as your beneficiary.
+In particular, when there are changes to your family’s circumstances, and especially for those who will be directly affected by higher living expenses, who are named as your beneficiaries.

 When you have grandkids, there are a lot of expenses cropping up.
 The circumstances below are examples of when you’d want to discuss with your insurance provider to make amendments to your policy related to your grandkids.